yunpeng-zhang/DonorsChoose_Visualization/readme.txt

 7. prepare the front-end
 static\js\graphs.js

+due to date format issue, the data against time does not render propertly. date parse function is revised accordingly.

 8. all the charts are written in templates/index.html

 http://localhost:5000/ to see the charts but it has debug issues.